Brown-Forman Grant Guidelines and Criteria

 - List of the organization’s leadership team and Board of Directors

-- W-9 Request for Taxpayer Identification Number and Certification (November 2017 version)
+- W-9 Request for Taxpayer Identification Number and Certification completed within the same year as the application

-- Audited financial statement from most recently completed year, showing actual expenses
+- Audited financial statement from the most recently completed year

-- Most recent IRS Form 990 tax return
+- A complete copy of the most recently filed IRS Form 990 tax return

 - Organization budget for current year, including income and expenses